Circuit Technology Center 22 Parkridge Road

 1. Visual examination for alignment and overlap of the new circuit.

-2. Visual examination of epoxy coating for texture and color match.
+2. Visual examination of the epoxy coating for texture and color match.

 3. Electrical tests as applicable.